 "If you were running 1 marathon I would suggest 9 months training.
 For the 6 you're attempting I would suggest a minimum of 18 months.
 You have 3 months.
 We have a professional term for this in the industry: 'madness'."
 Jim knows how to scare you.
-His boss is Beelzebub and his job is to scare you.
+His boss is Beelzebub and his job is to cause you to give yourself a mental enema.
 If you're scared enough you'll keeping paying him to make you less scared.
 That's how it works.
 There are two ways out - join Jim and the darkside or join a Church.
 It's the black and white morality of good versus evil.
 Jim trains you to think differently, to look at those who don't know the joys of causing intense physical pain to yourself as 'them'.
 It's becomes a battle of wills: US versus THEM.

 So I briefly joined the darker side of humanity and started running, running away from Jim.
 Long distance runners always talk about the loneliness and solitude.
 It's little wonder why runners are lonely - they don't have friends.
 Whenever you want go out for a drink with them, they invariably run off.
 To these people I simply say, stop running.
 Unless you have voices in your head to keep you entertained when you run then why bother?
 On a 20mile training run through the February sleet I passed Kew, a place of inspiration for a two-hour discussion on the merits of being a household fern with a panel of imaginary expert horticulturalists.
 This is the mind required to enter a desert.
 They (the voices) say that the desert is like a capricious lady and can send men crazy.
-But if you enter the inhospitable terrains of the desert already crazy, then I believe you are one step closer to surviving.
+But if you enter the inhospitable terrains of the desert already crazy, then by my simple deduction, I will be one step closer to surviving.

 Physical preparation is another way to survive.
 Prior to the Marathon Des Sables I'd completed one whole marathon, and that was 4 years ago.
-Ultra-endurance racing has about as much appeal as being massaged by Edward Scissorhands.
+Ultra-endurance racing has about as much appeal as being circumcised by Edward Scissorhands.
 But I entered the race with one secret weapon - rest.
-Forced rest to be more exact - 4 weeks prior to the start I had ripped my calf reducing my levels of physical exertion to table football and over-active emailing.
+Forced rest to be more exact - 4 weeks prior to the start I had ripped my calf reducing my levels of physical exertion to the realm of petty sports - table football, darts, even occasionally pool.

-The toughest part of preparing for prolonged periods of self-loathing that would be created by causing yourself continuous unnatural physical harm is the mental preparation.
+The toughest part of preparing for prolonged periods of self-loathing that inevitably falls out of causing yourself continuous unnatural physical harm, is of course the mental preparation.
 For this I turned to an S&M 'submissive' for advice.
-'Submissives' are people that encourage 'the dominatrix' to inflict severe physical pain to them, in other words they are the perfect tutors for long-distance runners.
+'Submissives', I leanned, are people that encourage 'the dominatrix' to inflict severe physical pain upon them, in other words they are the perfect tutors for long-distance runners.
 My 'submissive' helped me visualize the race, and helped me to accept wearing lyrca running shorts.
 Whoever invented lycra was a sick, depraved lunatic who had some fetishes they should have kept to themselves.